aneoconsulting/ArmoniK/infrastructure/quick-deploy/aws/README.md

 - `ARMONIK_KUBERNETES_NAMESPACE`: is the namespace in Kubernetes for ArmoniK
 - `KEDA_KUBERNETES_NAMESPACE`: is the namespace in Kubernetes for [KEDA](https://keda.sh/)
 - `METRICS_SERVER_KUBERNETES_NAMESPACE`: is the namespace in Kubernetes for metrics server
+- `PUBLIC_VPC`: is boolean defining whether the AWS VPC to be deployed should be public
+- `PUBLIC_ACCESS_EKS`: is boolean defining whether the AWS EKS to be deployed should have a public access

 **Warning:** `ARMONIK_SUFFIX` must be *UNIQUE* to allow resources to have unique name in AWS